 In this Prospectus, references to "EBITDA" represent net income after adding provisions for income tax, interest expense on loan borrowings and depreciation and amortization, references to "EBITDA Margin" represent EBITDA divided by revenues, references to "EBIT" represent net income after adding provisions for income tax and interest expense on loan borrowings and references to "Operating Income" represent revenues after deducting cost and expenses.
-EBITDA, EBITDA Margin, EBIT and Operating Income are not measures of performance under PFRS, and readers should not consider EBITDA, EBITDA Margin, EBIT and Operating performance or to cash flow from operating, investing and financing activities as a measure of liquidity, or any other measures of performance under PFRS.
+EBITDA, EBITDA Margin, EBIT and Operating Income are not measures of performance under PFRS, and readers should not consider EBITDA, EBITDA Margin, EBIT and Operating Income in isolation or as alternatives to net income as an indicator of the Company's operating performance or to cash flow from operating, investing and financing activities as a measure of liquidity, or any other measures of performance under PFRS.
 Because there are various EBITDA, EBITDA Margin, EBIT, and Operating Income calculation methods, the Company's presentation of these measures may not be comparable to similarly titled measures used by other companies.